 Obviously, and not like most on the right would care anymore, there was a very conscientious vision driving the film’s presentation of its story and that vision was not just to subvert the minds of our vulnerable children with communist propaganda.
 No, for better and for worse First Man is not about the space race; it is not about the American glory nor ingenuity that would have been gushing from this movie if it had been made 20 years ago.

 It is about Neil Armstrong.

 It is about Neil Armstrong the broken father, not the golden-haired family man.
 It is about Neil Armstrong the soldier, not the astronaut.
 It is about Neil Armstrong the human, not the legend.
-When we gaze up in awe at our heroes, tracking their trials and tribulations and world-altering accomplishments, universally we neglect to see these people for who they are: people.
-That’s what makes First Man’s take on its character so unique.
+When we gaze up in awe at our heroes, tracking their trials, tribulations and world-altering accomplishments, universally we neglect to see these people for who they are: people.
+That’s what makes First Man’s take on its protagonist so unique.
 The humanity behind its hero is not hidden or blithely exaggerated, it is the central takeaway of the film.